 Making Quality Study Models

-Once a high-quality impression and bite registration is taken, it can be cast and based in dental plaster.
+Once a high-quality impression and bite registration are taken, it can be cast and based in dental plaster.
 The upper model is trimmed first to the correct occlusal plane, before the lower model is trimmed to fit, allowing the two models to occlude and ensuring both are parallel to one another.
 The models are hand-finished to create a smooth, accurate, and durable set of study models.
 Once finished, your study models will be symmetrical, pleasing to the eye, and will remain in occlusion when placed on the distal corners, heels, and sides of the models.
 Finally, your study models will be clearly labeled with your patient’s name, age, and the date.

 Digitally Making and Storing Study Models